-Aquifer means a geological formation, group of formations, or part of a formation of water-bearing material having pores or open spaces capable of yielding a quantity of water significant enough to be extracted.
+Aquifer means a geological formation, group of formations, or part of a formation having pores or open spaces that contain sufficient saturated permeable material capable of yielding a significant quantity of water to satisfy a particular demand.

 Beneficial use means that use by which water may be put to use to the benefit of humans or other species.